netmee/drupal-cod-quickstart/README.md

    commit those changes to the Git repo
 3. Use a background task to copy file contents from gear to gear

-All of the scripts used to deploy and configure Drupal are located in the [build](.openshift/action_hooks/build) and [deploy](.openshift/action_hooks/deploy) hooks.
+All of the scripts used to deploy and configure Drupal COD distribution are located in the [build](.openshift/action_hooks/build) and [deploy](.openshift/action_hooks/deploy) hooks.

 Using Drush